This simple, soft set Cherry Jam is made with just 3 ingredients and no added pectin. It tastes out of this world good, no wonder it’s so popular!

 You cannot accurately convert a weight to a volume, especially for things like fruit that come in differing sizes.

 Hence I won’t give out inaccurate information that could lead to failure.
-The best option is to buy an inexpensive set of digital scales which were around $6 on Amazon when I last looked.
+The best option is to buy an inexpensive set of digital scales which cost around $6 on Amazon when I last looked.

-Can you can (water bath) this Cherry Jam?
+Can you Can (Water Bath) this Cherry Jam?

 It’s not something we do to jam in the UK as botulism is not an issue here.
 You can by all means can (water bath) this jam but you would need to refer to your jar manufacturer’s instructions as it’s an area I know nothing about.